Plein air artist Shawn Cornell visits Vail for talk, workshop June 29, 30

-"There are many reasons I prefer this palette," he said.
-"One in particular is to simplify my life by simplifying my choices of colors to mix," he said.
-"For me, fewer choices doesn't mean fewer results, it means few decisions I need to make.
-During my workshops, I'll go into greater detail and give some demonstrations of why I prefer using a limited palette."
+“There are many reasons I prefer this palette,” he said.
+“One in particular is to simplify my life by simplifying my choices of colors to mix,” he said.
+“For me, fewer choices doesn’t mean fewer results, it means fewer decisions I need to make.
+During my workshops, I’ll go into greater detail and give some demonstrations of why I prefer using a limited palette.”

 Cornell calls plein air painting “interactive.”